 Extragonadal germ cell tumors are rare and account for only a small percentage of all germ cell tumors.
 However, the true incidence of these tumors may conceivably be higher than originally thought because of failure to diagnose them properly.

 An international germ cell tumor prognostic classification has been developed based on a retrospective analysis of 5,202 patients with metastatic nonseminomatous germ cell tumors and 660 patients with metastatic seminomatous germ cell tumors.[4]
 All patients received treatment with cisplatin-containing or carboplatin-containing therapy as their first chemotherapy course.
-The prognostic classification, shown below, was agreed on in early 1997 by all major clinical trial groups worldwide and should be used for the reporting of clinical trials' results of patients with extragonadal germ cell tumors.
+The prognostic classification, shown below, was agreed on in early 1997 by all major clinical trial groups worldwide and should be used for the reporting of clinical trial results of patients with extragonadal germ cell tumors.

 and